 Sooooo incredibly yummy and easy!
 I WILL be making these again!!
 I never did get the chance to actually sew, but I got a ton of cutting, measuring and sewing prep done.
 Next free time I have, I might actually finish a project…how about that?!
 And guess what?
 It was still a productive family day!!

 Paper by Fifty Three is an awesome app I’ve been using lately.
 It feels like and acts like a traditional sketchbook despite the fact that it’s all digital.
-My favorite thing about it is that I can have multiple sketchbooks with different themes in one app.
-I can create a variety of colors and textures.
-It’s simple to use and easy to share or save my images.
-And yet the only space it takes up in my bag is the size of an iPad mini.
-All in all it’s fun, useful and clever.
+It’s fun, useful and clever… And yet the only space it takes up in my bag is the size of an iPad mini.
 I love it!

 The whole time I worked on this piece,